French craft beer and regional food pairing on a table.

 Bourgogne-Franche-Comté: Experimental Finds

-This is where things get really interesting for me.
-Bourgogne-Franche-Comté is a region known for its wine, but the craft beer scene here is full of surprises.
-I’ve stumbled upon some truly experimental brews, including barrel-aged beers and unique infusions.
-These aren’t always easy to pair, but when you get it right, it’s amazing.
+These aren’t always easy to pair.
+But when you get it right, it’s amazing.
 A complex, barrel-aged stout with notes of oak and dark fruit can be incredible with a rich beef bourguignon, another regional classic.
-It’s a more challenging pairing, requiring a bit of thought, but the depth of flavor you can achieve is remarkable.
+It’s a more challenging pairing that requires a bit of thought, but the depth of flavor you can achieve is remarkable.
 It’s a reminder that beer can be just as sophisticated as wine when it comes to food pairing.

 Tips for Successful French Craft Beer Pairings